-Lincoln certainly knew of the day-to-day life of Springfield slaves, indentured servants, and free Negros.
-His experiences and knowledge of Springfield Negros were much broader than Quarles' conclusions.
+Lincoln certainly knew of the day-to-day life of Springfield slaves, indentured servants, and free Negroes.
+His experiences and knowledge of Springfield Negroes were much broader than Quarles' conclusions.

-A corollary to the third myth is that Lincoln's observations of Negros while visiting friends and relatives in Kentucky and while residing at the White House were more significant than his observations of and relationships with Springfield's Negros during his residency in the capital city.
+A corollary to the third myth is that Lincoln's observations of Negroes while visiting friends and relatives in Kentucky and while residing at the White House were more significant than his observations of and relationships with Springfield's Negroes during his residency in the capital city.

 Quarles found particular importance in Lincoln's two visits to Kentucky, one of twenty-one days in August of 1841 at the Farmington plantation of his most intimate friend, Joshua F. Speed; and a second of about twenty-three days in November of 1847 to Mary's family, the Todds, in Lexington.
 Quarles speculated that Lincoln viewed the slave pens at Lexington and asserted that Lincoln was served by Negro servants at the Speed plantation and saw slavery in operation.
 Quarles further speculated that it is possible the Speeds assigned a slave to Lincoln for his personal needs.

-The fourth myth is that Springfield Negros were menials and servants incapable of activism on issues of racial justice.
+The fourth myth is that Springfield Negroes were menials and servants incapable of activism on issues of racial justice.
 David Donald's Lincoln, published in 1995, made this claim: